As intuitive as it seems, people often ponder how to match their shoes’ color with their suit.

 But there are still some classic combos that are well worth having in your sartorial repertoire.

-Because it’s cool, grey teams best with warm, rich colors that pop, with both lighter and darker shades of grey.
-Navy and oxblood, for example, but also burgundy and brown.
+Because it’s cool, both lighter and darker shades of grey work best with warm, rich colors that pop.
+Navy and oxblood are some good examples, but so are burgundy and brown.

 Any of these shades can inject sufficient color to create a clear point of distinction.
 Darker tones, like burgundy and brown, work well too.
 In summer, pastels should be the shades of choice to go with your light grey attire.